cyberkeeper/CurrencyConverterSwing/README.md

 #### How do I run the application?

-To run the application either download all the files required by the project, open and run from within IntelliJ.
-Or download the JAR file from the Releases section and run that.
+To run the application download all the files in the release.
+Method 1 worked on Windows 10 Pro but generated an error on Windows 11 Pro.
+If you receive a "Java Exception has occurred" message when double clicking the JAR file.
+Use method 2.

+1. Simplest way to run is by double clicking the JAR file.
+2. Double click the Currency Convert.lnk file

+The Currency Converter application has been tested on Microsoft Windows 10 Pro and Microsoft Windows 11 Pro.
+The program has been tested with the following SDKs,
+- Java 18
+- Java 20

 #### Could this application be improved?